Person Page - 16

 Following the death of Charles Rodgers in 1874 he was to take on the role of "Tom Treddlehoyle" in editing the Pogmoor Almenac.

-In October 1874 Isaac Binns was appointed Borough Accountant, succeeding Robert Shackleton, in which position he was to serve until his death. ( I do not know what Isaac earned, but his successor, cashier, of Soothill was awarded a salary of £200 per annum on his appaontment in September 1884).8 Isaac Binns seems to have tackled the isues involved in Local Authority finance with enthusiastic interest, and wrote a pamplet on the use of Sinking Funds to finance Public Works, in the form of a letter addressed to Alderman Fox.
+Isaac seems to have tackled the isues involved in Local Authority finance with enthusiastic interest, and wrote a pamphlet on the use of Sinking Funds to finance Public Works, in the form of a letter addressed to Alderman Fox.
 Another booklet is a series of Loans Repayment and Annuity tables for use by other accountants.
 On 1 March 1881 Isaac Binns and Michael Sheard were, with fifteen others, founder members of the Batley Antiquarian Society which met at the Princess Alice Coffee House in Wilton Street, Batley, Sadly this was a short-lived Society, several of the early members dying in the next few years.

 Isaac Binns must have had a wide circle of friends and correspondents, and among these was George Markham Tweddell , the Cleveland author, whose wife Elizabeth also wrote dialect works under her maiden name of Elizabeth Cole.
 George and Elizabeth were also strong supporters of a movement to improve conditions among the poor by giving them wider educational opportunities.
 This they put into practice by moving to Bury, where George became Head of a new Industrial School, and Elizabeth its Matron.
-On the closure of the school they returned to Cleveland, but with a growing family the 1870s saw a period of financial hardship and Isaac was one of the contributors to a "Purse of Gold" raised by George's friends to assist him.9
+On the closure of the school they returned to Cleveland, but with a growing family the 1870s saw a period of financial hardship and Isaac was one of the contributors to a "Purse of Gold" raised by George's friends to assist him.11

 In November 1881 Isaac Binns received a letter from George with a biography of his wife, Elizabeth, whose work Isaac must have been interested in publishing.